 Though we did not have the metal core on the 3D blue brush, we were still faster than any other round boar brush.
 We did some research and found that when the heat and air impacted the hair wrapped around a traditional round brush the air flow deflected and scattered in all directions, but the Captive Ends™ compensated for this keeping us in this faster range drying hair.

 Always looking to improve the brushes and the blow-drying experience, we then turned our attention to finding how to improve the time for heating and improving the speed of the brushes ability to cool fast.

-We then created our patented Thermal Conductive Technology™, which is a combination of elements known to heat faster and again more importantly to disperse the heat and cool faster completing the cycle.
+We then created our patented Thermal Conductive Technology™, which is a combination of elements known to Heat Faster and again more importantly to disperse the Heat and Cool faster completing the cycle while having an Antic Static effect.
 We then applied this to the barrel in a coating.
 Thermal Conductive Technology™ which is now our latest patent.

 Currently, we are developing new concepts around controlled air flow.

 Now looking at bristles in traditional styling brushes were limited to one or two fibers and over the years as stylist’s, we knew that there are 3 major abilities to address, penetration, adjustable tension and shine needed so why not add all 3 different bristles in one brush, for all hair types.

 Our Gentle touch 3D bristle pattern™ has been used since our beginning.

 The first being a single pinned nylon with a straight top profile on a con caved shaped barrel with Captive Ends™.